 Regional Center EB-5 Investment

-While it is possible to obtain an EB-5 through direct investment, such as purchasing or creating a business that meets the employment goals, the vast majority of investors choose to make investments through regional centers.
+It is possible to obtain an EB-5 through direct investment, such as purchasing or creating a business.
+However, the vast majority of investors choose to make investments through regional centers.
 USCIS approves regional centers to develop projects that meet EB-5 job creation requirements in areas of high unemployment.
 A regional center can package the eb5 program investor’s capital with other EB-5 investors to finance larger projects, such as commercial real estate development of a hotel or office building.

 There are more than 800 companies that have filed with the USCIS for regional center designation.
 Some companies have national projects, while other companies restrict their projects to a single state.

-As an immigration law office, we find the following questions helpful in assessing a regional center in terms of its ability to deliver an EB-5 Green Card to the investor.
+As an immigration law office, we find the following questions helpful in assessing a regional center.
+The asses happens in terms of its ability to deliver an EB-5 Green Card to the investor.
 These include:

 - What number of USCIS approvals of the initial EB-5 petition?